-Regular dental care is essential for children, to help them set a solid foundation for lifelong oral health.
-We provide a comprehensive range of dental services for children at Mount Pearl Dental.
+For children, regular dental care is essential to helping them build a solid foundation for lifelong oral health.
+We offer a comprehensive range of dental services for children at Mount Pearl Dental.

-As teens develop and grow more independent, their dental care will need to grow with them.
-Preventive dental care will continue as they see the dentist every 9 months or so.
+Teens will need their dental care to evolve as they develop and become more independent.
+Preventive dental care will continue as they come in for appointments every 9 months or so.

-As many teens are concerned about their appearance at this age and having a healthy, white smile, we will educate them about the connection between dental hygiene practices and the appearance of their smiles.
+Because many teens are concerned about their appearance at this age and having a healthy, white smile, we can educate them about the link between dental hygiene practices and their smile's appearance.

-If orthodontic care is needed, teens will be referred to an orthodontist for assessment and perhaps require treatment with braces, clear aligners, a retainer or other appliance.
+If orthodontic care is required, teens will be referred to an orthodontist for assessment and potentially need treatment with clear aligners, braces, a retainer or other dental appliances.

-Many people develop early stage gum disease in adulthood, potentially resulting in painfully swollen gums and other oral health issues.
-Preventive care should continue to be top of mind for adults, including at-home care and regular visits to the dentists for hygiene cleanings.
+By the time they hit adulthood, many people will develop early stage gum disease, potentially leading to painfully swollen gums and other oral health problems.
+Preventive care should be top of mind for adults.
+Remember to maintain your at-home care routine and visit your dentist regularly for hygiene cleanings.

-Many people will need their wisdom teeth removed in early adulthood.
-Sometimes, oral surgery, specialized care, appliances, or other treatments will be recommended for specific issues such as TMJ Disorder or sleep apnea.
+Wisdom teeth also tend to become an issue in early adulthood.
+Sometimes, your dentist will recommend specialized care, appliances, oral surgery or other treatments for specific issues such as TMJ Disorder or sleep apnea.